- Place of origin:

-Part of the treasure trove excavated at Coimbatore, Madras Presidency around the 15th Century.
-Formed part of the collection made by Lord Curzon of Kedleston (KG, GCSI, GCIE, DCL) during his term as Viceroy of India from 1898-1905.
-Displayed (on loan) at Bethnal Green Museum from 1906 and later bequeathed by Lord Curzon to the V&A in 1927.
+Part of the treasure trove excavated at Coimbatore, Madras Presidency, 15th Century.
+Formed part of the collection made by Lord Curzon of Kedleston during the course of his travels in the East in the latter part of the 19th Century and during his residency in India as Viceroy and Governor-General from 1898-1905.

 South & South East Asia Collection